DUI’s Are Not Limited to Alcohol

 As a result, many medications contain warning labels that tell you not to drive or operate heavy machinery after taking them.
 This is why it is important to check all labels and read all the paperwork that comes with your prescriptions.
 Even if you do not see a warning label about driving on the bottle, it is still a good idea not to drive immediately after taking any medication until you know how it affects you.

 In addition to operating while intoxicated, there are “per se” offenses.
 The per se offense makes it illegal to drive with a metabolite of a controlled substance (molecules of metabolized or processed substance) in your system.
 If you are pulled over or involved in an accident and a blood test comes back positive for a metabolite, you can be arrested.
 A metabolite can stay in your system for several days or even weeks after you use a drug, and you do not have to be impaired to be arrested and convicted under this statute.
 However, if you have a metabolite of a prescription drug in your system and you have a valid prescription for that drug, the prescription can be a used as a valid defense to the per se offense.

 If you have been charged with a DUI, it is important to speak experienced legal counsel.
 All of the attorneys at Keffer Hirschauer LLP have experience handling DUI cases.
 Bradley Keffer was formerly the Marion County (Indianapolis) Fatal Alcohol Crash Team Prosecutor and is currently a member of the National College of DUI Defense (NCDD).

-If you have been charged with a DUI, do not delay in seeking experienced DUI defense counsel and contact Keffer Hirschauer LLP at 1-800-NOT GUILTY or (317) 857-0160.
+If you have been charged with a DUI, do not delay in seeking experienced DUI defense counsel and contact Keffer Hirschauer LLP at (317) 857-0160.